-Employer health insurance premiums increased 50 percent in every state from 2003 to 2010November 17th, 2011 in Health
+Employer health insurance premiums increased 50 percent in every state from 2003 to 2010November 17, 2011 in Medicine & Health / Health

 Premiums for employer-sponsored family health insurance increased by 50 percent from 2003 to 2010, and the annual amount that employees pay toward their insurance increased by 63 percent as businesses required employees to contribute a greater share, according to a new Commonwealth Fund report that examines state trends in health insurance costs.
 The report finds that health insurance costs are outpacing income growth in every state in the country.
 At the same time, premiums are buying less protective coverage: per-person deductibles doubled for employees working for large as well as small firms over the same time period.